calendar42/Calendar42-documentation/rest-api/guidelines.md

 Furthermore, even when specifying for a specific set of items with for instance the `ids` parameter, the limit will still default to 10.
 If you for example retrieve `/events/ids=[01,02,03,04,05,06,07,08,08,10,11]`, only the first 10 items will be returned.

-# Max-limit

-Currently the maximum value that can be set for `limit` is 100, meaning that any endpoint can only be paginated by 100 at the time.
-Setting the limit to any higher value will return an error.

 ### Example:

 GET /api/v1/events/?limit=10&offset=0